luki/2do/README.md

 # 📋 2do
-Todo is an i/o list manager
+2do is a list manager parser

 ## 🛠 Functionality
 - Creating a list in code